Lorsch Abbey: Influence

 Many miracles were said to be wrought through the intercession of Saint Nazarius at Lorsch, and from all parts of Europe pilgrims in large numbers came to visit the shrine.
 In the course of the 9th century the library and scriptorium of Lorsch made it one of the cultural centres of Germany; its four surviving 9th-century catalogues show that it was rich in both Classical and Christian texts.

 Few Carolingian manuscripts are better known than the Lorsch gospels, the Codex Aureus of Lorsch, now divided between the Vatican Library and the Batthyaneum Library in Alba Iulia, Romania; the carved ivory consular diptychs of Anastasius (consul 517) that were reused for its bindings are urbane classicising works of art in themselves, and embodiments of the classical tradition of Byzantium as it was transmitted to Lorsch in the time of Charlemagne.
+The monastery was also where the Lorsch Pharmacopoeia, a famous medical book, was written around the year 800.

 In 876, shortly after the death of Ludwig der Deutsche (Louis the German), the abbey became the burial place for the first "German" king.
 His son, Ludwig der Jüngere (Louis the Younger, died 882), and his grandson Hugo (died 879) were also buried at Lorsch.
 The burial chapel (ecclesia varia) later continued to serve as a Royal burial ground, e.g. for Kunigunde (died after 915), wife of the first non-Carolingian king, Konrad I (Conrad I).

 From 895–956, the abbey was not allowed to elect its own abbots: they were appointed by the king.
 Emperor Otto I restored this right to Lorsch.
 A confrontation between ruler and abbot about the construction of the castle of Starkenburg within view of the abbey resulted in abbot Udalrich confronting the king at Trebur with 1,200 armed riders.

 Throughout the 11th century, the abbey flourished.
 Popes and emperors repeatedly favoured the abbey with privileges and estates ranging from the Alps to the North Sea, so that in a short time it became not only immensely rich, but also a seat of political influence.
 It was declared a reichsabtei (a sovereign principality in its own right, subject directly and solely to the emperor).
 In 1052, Pope Leo IX came to consecrate an altar in the burial chapel of the eastern Carolingians.
 By the end of the 11th century, Lorsch had been visited by kings/emperors around 2 times.
 In 1090, a fire ravaged the abbey, and an extensive rebuilding was conducted in the early 12th century.

 The abbey, enjoying sovereign territorial rights, became implicated in several local feuds and in a number of wars.
 After 46 Benedictine abbots had governed the abbey, Conrad, the last of them, was deposed by Pope Gregory IX in 1226, and through the influence of Friedrich II (Frederick II), Lorsch came into the possession of Siegfried III, Archbishop of Mainz, in 1232, ending the period of Lorsch's cultural and political independence.

 From 1232–48, Lorsch was used by the Cistercians.